 What is belongingness?
 In online settings, belongingness (and its corollary, welcomeness) answers the question that students ask when they begin learning online: “Do I belong here?”
 Faculty who create welcoming spaces allow their learners to respond with an affirming, “YES!”
 In research regarding welcomeness, it has been defined as how comfortable an individual would feel while participating in the activity, or how a student in class would answer, “Are you welcomed?”
 Faculty are responsible for how welcome students feel when they enter the virtual classroom.

 As faculty, we can enhance students feelings of belongingness through our social presence and active inclusion techniques in the classroom.
 Being socially excluded has been found to have numerous negative effects on health, happiness, and even longevity.
-Faculty have a powerful role to play in making sure that our students feel they are at home.
+Faculty have a powerful role to play in making sure that our students feel they are at home online.
 Belongingness is at its foundation relationship development and maintenance.
 In a remote setting, it still resembles the characteristics of face-to-face best practices.

 From the Class Cafe where your introduction reveals the human side of yourself (include a picture) through the use of ice breakers (asking about favorite foods or recently made recipes is a great way to boost engagement in the Week 1 forum), to the grade book where you apply rubrics to student essays and discussion boards, be kind to your students in your feedback.
 Do not be afraid to be your full human self in class.
 Judicious use of humor (grammar jokes are good) can help.